Musab1Blaser/connect-four-ai/README.md

 # connect-four-ai
-An implementation of Connect Four and AIs trained through various techniques, namely:
+An implementation of Connect Four with a bot implemented using minimax strategy
-Alpha-Beta Pruning
-Self-Reinforcement Learning
-NEAT
-PPO